Policy

 - in line with international obligations and standards.

-The agreement also includes safe and effective non-blood, non-plasma medicine alternatives (defined as ‘blood-related products’).
+The agreement also includes safe and effective non-blood, non-plasma medicine alternatives.

-We also support and monitor research, to make sure our policies and programs follow the latest evidence and best practice.
+Through the NBA we also support and monitor research to make sure our policies and programs follow the latest evidence and best practice.

 Proposing changes to the national blood arrangements

-Anyone can propose changes to products or services that are publicly funded under the national blood arrangements.
+Changes and additions to the products available under the national blood arrangements are subject to an approval process.
 Any decision to fund a new product or service is a joint decision of all governments.

 Legislation

-The national legislation for blood and blood products is the Therapeutic Goods Act 1989.
+The Therapeutic Goods Administration (TGA) regulates blood and blood products in Australia under the Therapeutic Goods Act 1989.

 The Australian Government provides funding under the National Health Act 1953.

-Human Tissue Acts govern blood and blood products in each Australian state and territory:
+Blood and blood products in each Australian state and territory is regulated under the following legislation:

 - Australian Capital Territory: Transplantation and Anatomy Act 1978